debrouwere/tilt.js/README.md

         }
     }

+This is useful as a basic building block for applications that need to render the same template many times with different data, for example blogposts that all use the same template or a design prototype that you want to have a couple of variations of.

 #### Using YAML files

 YAML data files work a little bit differently from JSON and CSV.
 With YAML, your file can contain both data (often called "front matter") and free-form text in separate YAML documents, for example metadata for a blogpost and then the post itself.
 Documents in a YAML file are separated by a string of three dashes and a newline (`---`).